 Preparing in Advance and Storing

 Another nice thing about the gluten-free pie crust is that it holds up better overnight than a graham cracker crust or one made with flour.
 It's a great option if you need to make this pie a day in advance.

 Wait until just before serving to add the whipped topping.

-Leftover vegan key lime pie will keep in the refrigerator for up to 5 days, or frozen for up to a month.
+Vegan key lime pie will keep in the refrigerator for up to 5 days, or frozen for up to a month.

 Yes, regular limes make a perfectly delicious key lime pie.
 Not only are they easier to find year-round, they're much easier to juice than small key limes.
 For this recipe you'll need 2 tablespoons lime zest and ⅔ cup lime juice.
 About 7 regular limes should be enough.